-Information on the estimated number of persons sleeping rough over a two week period in October 2018 and the number of persons observed sleeping rough on 8 November 2018.
+Information on the estimated number of persons sleeping rough over a two week period in October 2019.
+It also covers the number of persons observed sleeping rough on 7 November 2019.

 Two week exercise

-Local authorities estimated that 347 persons were sleeping rough across Wales in the 2 weeks between 15th and 28th October 2018.
-This is an increase of less than 1% (2 persons) compared with the exercise in October 2017 with trends varying across authorities.
+Local authorities estimated that 405 persons were sleeping rough across Wales over 2 weeks between 14th and 27th October 2019.
+This is an increase of 17% (58 persons) compared with the exercise in October 2018 with trends varying across authorities.

 One night snapshot

-Local authorities reported 158 individuals observed sleeping rough across Wales between 10pm on the 8th and 5am on 9th November 2018.
-This was a decrease of a 16% (30 persons) on the previous year mainly due to large decreases in authorities such as Wrexham and Ceredigion.
-Some authorities recorded an increase.
+Local authorities reported 176 individuals observed sleeping rough across Wales between 10pm on the 7th and 5am on 8th November 2019.
+This was an increase of 11% (18 persons) on the previous year, with trends varying across local authorities.

 Emergency bed spaces

-The count carried out in November 2018 in Wales is essentially a snapshot estimate.
+The count carried out in November 2019 in Wales is essentially a snapshot estimate.
 It can only provide a very broad indication of rough sleeping levels on the night of the count.
 There are a range of factors which can impact on single-night counts of rough sleepers, including location, timing and weather.
-On 8/9 November 2018 severe weather was recorded across Wales including flooding in some areas.

-The information presented in this release covers the rough sleeper monitoring exercise carried out across Wales during October and November 2018.
+The information presented in this report covers the rough sleeper monitoring exercise carried out across Wales during October and November 2019.
 It is based on the data provided by local authorities.

-This release does not include any information on statutory homelessness.
+This report does not include any information on statutory homelessness.
 Statutory homelessness covers actions taken by local authorities to prevent or relieve homelessness under the Housing (Wales) Act 2014.

 Datasets and interactive tools